sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ### What You’ll Need

 To complete this quickstart, attendees need the following:
-- Snowflake account with Hybrid Tables Enabled
+- Snowflake account with hybrid tables enabled
-- Account Admin and password which you should use to execute the quickstart
+- Account Admin credentials which you should use to execute the quickstart

 ### Prerequisites
 - Familiarity with the Snowflake Snowsight interface